Arthur sat atop a multi-story car pack watching the chaos beneath him.

 “Fuck you,” he replied.

 “I need one hundred and forty-four, you just crushed the last count.
-You can replace him.
+You shall replace him.
 It’s your lucky day, for now.
-Walk through that portal or I drag you through.
+Walk through that portal or I drag you in.
 You are not dying today.
-Motherfu,”
+Motherfu..."

 Arthur was shoved through the Portal.

-Arthur was transported through time and space; he saw everything and nothing as his stomach lurched at utter incomprehension.
-Billions of stars and planets, lives lived and unlived, flashed by in a whining sickening blur.
+Arthur was transported through time and space; he saw everything and nothing as his stomach lurched with utter incomprehension.
+Billions of stars and planets, all existence and time itself flashed by in a whining sickening blur.

 He passed out.

-Arthur awoke and found himself on a soft bed of…of, what his eyes interpreted as grass.
-Its texture was like grass, but the colour was indecipherable.
+Arthur awoke and found himself on a soft bed of what his eyes interpreted as grass.
+Its texture was the same but the colour indecipherable.
 It seemed to change every millisecond.

-But he felt a little underwhelmed and annoyed if he was being honest.
+But he felt a little underwhelmed and annoyed, if he was being honest.
 Consciousness was not a state he wanted any longer.
-He still wanted out

 “Nice to meet you, I’m Arthur.”

-Arthur got to his feet and found his view still blocked by the form of this angel.
+Arthur got to his feet and found his view still blocked by the form of an angel.

 “Silly name for an angel, if you don’t mind my saying.”

 Angelicana grabbed him by the arm in response and led him away.
-He could just see behind her a crowd of people kneeling and kissing the ground, glancing up at his being dragged off.
-One or two in the crowd made scared little noises or gasps.
+He could see just over her perfect shoulder, a crowd of people kneeling and kissing the ground, glancing up at him as he was dragged off.
+One or two in the crowd made scared little gasps upon witnessing him being handled by the angel.

 Arthur was pushed to a near by tree.
 At least he thought it was a tree, it reminded him of one.
-It was tall and leafy except the bark was white and lined with what appeared to be drooping eyes looking at nothing and everything.
-The branches were golden glittering moving limbs that resembled tentacles, while the leaves, they just made no sense to his sight at all.
-Indecipherable, but beautiful all the same.
+It was tall and leafy except the bark furled, unfurled and twisted itself in perpetual motion while forever changing its size.

 “My name is Angelicana.
 Look at your species over there.”

-“That is how you should be behaving in my presence.
-That is how you should be feeling now that you’ve survived your planets end and find yourself……do you even know where you are?
+“That is how you should be, especially in my presence.
+Overwhelmed, staggered, aghast.
+Basically, losing your mind.
+You’ve survived your planets end and find yourself...do you even know where you are?
 Why are you not convulsing or…something?” hissed Angelicana.

 Arthur didn’t know where he was but could take a guess it was not Earth.
 He could also work out that he probably shouldn’t be here based on what he could recall from the angel’s words prior to shoving him through the portal.

-“Listen, you’ll have to excuse me, but I’m absolutely hammered and feel I should be dead.
-I was ready to die but then you came along after I landed on that fat fu…”
+“Listen, you’ll have to excuse me, but I’m absolutely hammered and should be dead.
+I was ready to die, happy to, more than happy in fact.
+But then you came along after I landed on that fat fu…”

 Angelicana grabbed him by his neck with minimal effort and silenced him.
-“You must never mention that again you understand?
-Do you?”
+“You must never mention that again.
+Understand?
+Do you?” she added shaking him like a rag doll.

 Arthur let out a thin gasp in acknowledgement.

-“You are in the presence of divinity, hammered or not I find your attitude...perplexing considering the context.
+“You are in the presence of divinity, wasted or not, I find your attitude...perplexing, considering the context.
 Are you fucking stupid or something?” rasped Angelicana.

 “Well, that’s a matter of perspective.
 All I know is that I should be dead.
 But I’m not.
 I’m here, its magical and stuff.
-Whoopdee fucking do.
-By the way you are incredible, you are like, totally inspiring as those lot over there are showing….and I really loved watching you work, killing all those people and that, but my personal well of awe ran dry about uh…say twelve months ago.”
+Whoop-dee fucking do.
+By the way you are incredible, you are like, totally inspiring.
+As the awestruck over there are demonstrating with all their gnashing and salivating…and I really loved watching you work.
+Killing all those people.
+But my personal well of awe ran dry about uh…say twelve months ago.
+I'd made peace with the end.”

 Angelicana’s expression softened though she was still fighting her rage at this pathetic mortal’s lack of sense along with his sheer aloofness.
 He could be the death of her.

-“I don’t have time for your self-pity or self-indulgence.
-Look, those bowing scraping types over there were chosen purely because of their convenience to me, exactly the number needed.
-They all know each other too I suspect, so if they ask you any questions, like who the fuck you are and has anyone seen Jeremy, you refer them to me you understand?”
+“I don’t have time for your self-pity.
+Look, those bowing scraping types over there were chosen purely because of their convenience to me.
+They all likely know each other too I suspect, so if they ask you any questions, like who the fuck you are and has anyone seen Jeremy, you refer them to me.
+You understand?”

 Arthur giggled, much to Angelicana’s fury.
-“Oh, come on you have to see the funny side, I really wanted to fucking die yet here I am and here you are too, two peas in a rather inconvenient pod.
-All thanks to a number, a nobody, named Jeremy apparently, who was part of some stupid cult that you happened to choose because of numerical convenience.
+“Oh come on, you have to see the funny side, I really wanted to fucking die yet here I am and here you are.
+Two peas in a rather inconvenient pod.
+All thanks to a number, a nobody named Jeremy, who was part of some stupid cult that you happened to choose because of numerical convenience.
 Not so convenient now is it?”

 Angelicana nodded, “For now yes.
 Remember, you get any questions, direct them to me.
 They’ll not question me.”